Frequently Asked Questions

 The car's computer system has found something wrong, which could indicate any number of problems both minor or major.
 If your car begins running poorly, you should drive slowly and carefully to a facility to have it checked out.
 If your vehicle is still running well, schedule at your earliest convenience.

 Many 1996 & older Hondas are due every 90,000 miles.
 Some notable exceptions are certain Preludes and Integras, which could break before 90,000 miles.
-Many 1997 & newer Hondas are recommended every 105,000 miles or a similar time.
+Many 1997 & newer Hondas are recommended every 105,000 miles or a similar time, or some models now have timing chains.
 Time (age) also is a factor, so if you have a vehicle that has low mileage but is getting older, call for more details.
 Additionally, non-Honda (factory) brand timing belts often don't last the full interval.

 Q: How often should I change my oil?

 This answer varies based on the year & type of Honda you drive.
-In older vehicles, an oil change is generally recommended every 3,750 miles.
-If you drive a Honda with the maintenance minder system, the computer system can actually monitor the amount of life left in your car's motor oil and indicate when it's time for an oil change.
+In the oldest vehicles, an oil change is generally recommended every 3,750 miles.
+If you drive a Honda with the maintenance minder system, the computer system will monitor the amount of life left in your car's motor oil and indicate when it's time for an oil change.

 Q: What should I do when my service light/maintenance minder light comes on?